 Signs and Symptoms

-A brain tumor can be accompanied by the following signs and symptoms:
+A brain tumor often produces the following signs and symptoms:

 - Loss of appetite